Azure/enterprise-azure-policy-as-code/Docs/policy-exemptions.md

 ## CSV Format

 We recommend that you use spreadsheets (`.csv`).
-TThe columns must have the following headers:
+The columns must have the following headers:

 * `name` - unique name.
 * `displayName` - descriptive name displayed on portal.
 * `exemptionCategory` - `waiver` or `mitigated`.
+* `expiresOn` - empty or expiry date.
 * `scope` - Management Group, subscription, Resource Group or resource.
 * `assignmentId` - fully qualified assignment id.
 * `policyDefinitionReferenceIds` use comma separated list within each cell.